 What machines now do is analyse data from a varied data set (all a database’s relevant entries) and create models and predictions based on that.
 These predictions still have a long way to go and still require a significant amount of human interaction to decipher, but they help to condense a lot of information into understandable chunks or metrics.

 From there, seasoned professionals can then make their analyses and recommendations as they see fit.
-So, for a large financial company such as a retail bank or investment firm, this is invaluable information which would have taken many manhours to efficiently collect.
+So, for a large financial company such as a retail bank or investment firm, this is invaluable information.

 How to strategise for industry disruption